Shepody National Wildlife Area

 Long description

 This map shows the area southwest of Shepody Bay in New Brunswick.
 The three Shepody NWA units (Germantown Marsh, Mary’s Point, and New Horton) are indicated.
 The scale on the map is in kilometers.
 Permanent water, roads and highways are all indicated on the map.
-A small inset national map shows the NWA’s location in Canada.
+An inset shows the NWA’s location in Canada.

 This map is for illustrative purposes only.
 It should not be used to define legal boundaries.